Pat Grigadean

 * * * * * * * * * * * *

 Now, when you can’t see anything, it’s hard to “look” for something.
 But Punjab had learned how to take care of himself with his other senses.
 One way he looked for water was to listen.
-He stood very still, got very quiet, and began to notice how many things he could hear.
+He stood very still, got quiet, and began to notice how many things he could hear.

 At first, all he heard was a jumble of forest sounds: birds and squirrels chattering loudly, trees swaying in the wind, and the rustle of leaves on the forest floor.
 But, as Punjab listened longer, his mind began to sort out the jumble and give him a picture of what was happening around him.
 He could tell that, in a tree to his right, there was a nest of baby birds mewing hungrily.
-Also, two squirrels were having some sort of disagreement.
+And to his left, two squirrels were having some sort of disagreement.
 Probably about the ownership of a certain nut, thought Punjab, smiling.

-As that thought floated away, he began to say over and over in his mind, “Water…Water…Water”.
+As that thought floated away, he began to say over and over in his mind, “Water…Water…Water.”
 After a short while, he knew that if he continued walking straight ahead, he would soon come upon a river.
 He didn’t know how he knew, but he knew.
 If he had known what he would find at the river, he might have preferred to go thirsty!

 * * * * * * * * * * * *